cmclient/SimpleRegions/README.md

 # SimpleRegions

-SimpleRegions is a lightweight Minecraft plugin for managing protected regions within your server, similar to WorldGuard.
+SimpleRegions is a lightweight Minecraft plugin for managing protected regions within your server, similar to WorldGuard but with a focus on simplicity and minimal system impact.
 It can be used both as a standalone plugin or integrated as a dependency in other plugin projects.

 ## Features